ayodelemartinsabiwo/SocialGraphVisual/VSG_UX_INTERACTION_DESIGN_SPECIFICATION.md

 │              ⏰ Your Data Will Be Ready in 24-48 Hours         │
 │                    (H2, 36px, Gray-900)                        │
 │                                                                │
-│         We'll email you when Twitter sends your archive.       │ │              Meanwhile, explore a sample network:              │ │                  (Body, 16px, Gray-700)                        │
+│   Your platform will notify you when your archive is ready.    │ │              Meanwhile, explore a sample network:              │ │                  (Body, 16px, Gray-700)                        │
 │                                                                │